NathanGeerinck/laravel-newsletter/readme.md

 php artisan migrate
 ```

-If you want to import the demo data then you can tun:
+If you want to import the demo data then you can run:
 ```bash
 php artisan laravel-newsletter:demo
 ```